Purdue-eCTF/scrape-bot/README.md

 ![image](https://gist.github.com/assets/60120929/f191375d-bc8c-41f6-8cbc-c3e5523c6ef1)

 Enable event subscriptions in `Event Subscriptions` and set the request URL to your `bolt-js` server URL.
+Note that your server should be running at this point to respond to Slack's `challenge` request.

 ![image](https://gist.github.com/assets/60120929/2752e955-e216-4312-a9e6-7c385a2e19cf)